garethjohnsdesign/onlyjerkin.com/hire-us.md

   on your mind and we'll do our best to get back to you within 48 hours.
 details:
 - title: Weddings
-  text: We can work alongside your caterers and bar team or just on our own - it all
+  text: "If you would like Only Jerkin' to bring a bit of street food fun to your wedding, fill in our contact form with as many details as you can and we will get back to you within 48 hrs.
+If you are after a more relaxed form of catering, or some full flavoured food for your guests to devour in the evening after a long boozy day, then we are your guys.
-    depends on what you want on the day.
-We can also offer late night service which is great as a midnight feast either during a party or as guests are leaving.
-Our fee is based on your guest numbers, timings and location.
+Our fee is based on your guest numbers, timings and location."
 - title: Festivals
-  text: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor
-    incididunt ut labore et dolore magna aliqua.
-We have traded at Field Day, Secret Garden Party, Standon Calling, Wilderness among others.
+  text: Our summer is now filled with festival fun and we want to keep it that way.
+If you would like to see the jerk bus at your festival please email us and feel free to download our festival pack available below.
+We have traded at Field Day, Latitude, Love Saves The Day, British Summer Time and many more.
 - title: Events
   text: Street food will always be our heart and soul.
 So if you’re keen for Polú
     Poké to appear at your event, just send us a note with a little more detail.
 Tailor